aws/aws-cdk/CONTRIBUTING.md

 ```

 We recommend that you use [Visual Studio Code](https://code.visualstudio.com/) to work on the CDK.
 We use `eslint` to keep our code consistent in terms of style and reducing defects.
-We recommend installing the
+We recommend installing
 the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) as well.

 ### Repo Layout